aimee-mcneil-melville/ToDo-Full-Stack/packages/express-server/README.md

     <summary>More about static files</summary>

     - Read ExpressJS docs recommendations regarding static files: http://expressjs.com/en/starter/static-files.html
-    - Create a `public` folder in the project's main folder
+    - Create a `public` folder in the project's server folder
     - Configure Express so it will serve static files from the `public` folder

     We won't see any changes in our application, yet!